 In some cases, authors will include notes with enough information that a bibliography is not needed.
 You’ll see this many times in historical books.
 These notes are called citation source notes.
 You may see texts with both footnotes and endnotes as well.

 Endnote (Footnote) Example

 Corresponding Bibliography Entry Example

 A Noteworthy Inclusion

-Typically, sources in endnotes are cited in a bibliography as well.
-Some material, though, simply includes notes and no bibliography.
+Typically, sources in notes are cited in a bibliography as well.
+Some material, though, includes notes and no bibliography.
 As a student, you will probably be expected to provide both endnotes and a corresponding bibliographic entry.
 Make sure the in-text number matches the notes entry number so the reader can find the correct source.

 We are sorry that this post was not useful for you!